bgd-labs/static-a-token-v3/README.md

 ```
 // read methods

+// the current exchange rate from static tokes to a tokens
 rate();
+// the underlying pool of the aToken used as base in the static token
 pool();
+// the a Token used inside the static a token (e.g. aDAI)
 aToken();
+// the underlying of the aToken used in the static token (e.g. DAI)
 aTokenUnderlying();

 // write methods

+// allows redeeming shares for the aToken or the underlying handling the unwrapping internally
 redeem(uint256 shares, address recipient, address owner, bool toUnderlying);
+// allows depositing assets from the aToken or the underlying handling the wrapping internally
 deposit(uint256 assets, address recipient, uint16 referralCode, bool fromUnderlying);
 ```